 Property details:

-Consider a new Queensland house and land package (three bedroom brick residence to be built on a large block) that is for sale for $465,000 and is to be rented for $470 per week.
-Apart from standard rental management and letting fees, rental expenses will include rates ($1850), insurance ($750), maintenance ($900), pest control ($150) and other costs ($150).
-The land costs $220,000, the actual construction cost of the house will be $230,000 which includes $26,000 worth of fixtures and fittings.
-The purchase costs include normal State Government stamp duty and title transfer fees and $1250 solicitor’s fees to cover the conveyancing.
+Let us again begin with the property described in Example 1, but this time we will consider it as being a house and land package in which the building is constructed over a six month time frame with the intention of renting it after settlement.
+This was a Queensland house and land package (three bedroom brick residence to be built on a large block) that is for sale for $870,000 and is to be rented for $870 per week.
+Apart from standard rental management and letting fees, rental expenses will include rates ($2250), insurance ($1150), maintenance ($1200), pest control ($250) and other costs ($250).
+The land costs $380,000, the actual construction cost of the house will be $430,000.
+The remainder of the cost covers fixtures and fittings (46,000), landscaping etc (14,000).
+The purchase costs include normal State Government stamp duty on the land, title transfer fees and $1850 solicitor’s fees to cover the conveyancing.

 Loan details: